pltod/TestingGit/README.md

 ## Synchronize With Remote Location

-if origine still does not exists do:
+if 'origine' still does not exists do:

 	git remote add origin [location] e.g. location = https://github.com/pltod/dependency-management.git

 and push the files:

 	git push origin master

+if you have forked the repo and want to take the latest changes add 'upstream':

+	git remote add upstream 'original location'

+and take changes with:

+	git fetch upstream